EberlyODL/phys010sjv11/spectroscopy.md

 To recap.
-When an electron is bound to a proton, only a certain set of wavefunction are allowed.
+When an electron is bound to a nucleus (which is just a proton for Hydrogen), only a certain set of wavefunction are allowed.
 This is the so-called orbital model or cloud model of atoms (see Fig. "Cloud Model").

 [ciscode|rev=1|tool=elmsmedia|item=910|entity_type=node|render=display_mode|display_mode=image]